Best Of16 min read

 Cons:

-- Mandatory cash allocation is a real, ongoing trade-off — don't ignore it
+• Mandatory cash allocation is a real, ongoing cost — don't overlook it

 7. SoFi — Best for Young Investors Wanting an All-in-One Platform

-It's not the most sophisticated portfolio management tool on this list — the planning tools are basic compared to Wealthfront or Personal Capital — but the $0 cost combined with access to banking, loans, and credit cards in one place makes it worth considering for early-career investors building their first serious portfolio.
+It's not the most sophisticated portfolio management tool here — planning features lag behind Wealthfront or Personal Capital — but combined with $0 costs and access to banking in one app, it's worth serious consideration for early-career investors building their first portfolio.

 Key Features:

-- IPO access for retail investors (a genuinely unique perk)
+• IPO access for retail investors (genuinely unique)

 Pricing: